-Having a routine where we pay tender attention to ourselves, whether in the form of self-care, like a soak in the tub, or even a signature makeup look, can be seen as an act of magick.
+Having a routine where we pay tender attention to ourselves, whether in the form of a soak in the tub, or even a signature makeup look, can be seen as an act of magick.
 This type of practice is a ritual, which we perform regularly as a means to better ourselves and the world around us.

 Before, we explored the concept of cosmetics as a powerful tool in witchcraft, and how the word “glamour” is rooted in magick.
 Gabriela Herstik, author of Inner Witch: A Modern Guide to the Ancient Craft (and HelloGiggles alum), frequently explores the connection between glamour and witchcraft in her work and practice.
 The “fashion alchemist” imbues both her sartorial style and beauty routine with magick, and vice versa.

 Below, Herstik talks about creating makeup looks inspired by tarot card readings, shares tips on how to build a beauty altar, and discusses the trend of big brands co-opting mysticism.